 HOW TO GET RID OF ARGENTINE ANTS

 If you are like most people who would reach for an insect repellent spray the moment you spot ants in your home, then your notion about ant pest control is entirely wrong.
 In fact, you are even making your ant problem worse.
-Remember, ants live in colonies so what you’re seeing in the surface is just the tip of the iceberg.
+Remember, ants live in colonies so what you’re seeing on the surface is just the tip of the iceberg.

-Using ant bait stations is a more effective Argentine ant pest control method since good ant baits are the best and most reliable way to eliminate ants for the long-term.
+Using ant bait stations is a more effective Argentine ant control method since good ant baits are the best and most reliable way to eliminate ants for the long term.
 When used properly, ant baits can wipe out an entire colony because foraging ants that discover bait stations will go back to share their haul with the rest of the population.
 As long as baits get consumed and you’re making sure they get replaced, more and more ants are being eliminated every single day.
 It may take a while to eliminate larger colonies but ant bait stations are among the safest and most effective ant pest control methods that can eradicate Argentine ants from your home.

 It is also a good idea to make use of an outdoor perimeter spray to create a protective barrier that will deter ants and other crawling insects from gaining entry into your home.
 Just make sure you are using organic and environment-friendly ant pest control formulations that are safe for you, your family, your pets, and even your plants.